home3d2001/KorraFluidSolver/README.md

 - If you forgot to call --recursive, you can recover the submodules by calling git submodule update --init --recursive

+- Go to the top directory with CMakeFile

 ## Classes